millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 Task 3
 ------

 We will be using the K-Means algorithm to cluster earthquake data; however, this data is recorded in latitudinal and longitudinal coordinates.
-This is problematic as applying the 2-norm (Euclidean distance) to this coordinate system fails to yield the measures we expect to see because of distortion that comes from how latitude and longitude are measured.
-As such, we must convert these coordinates to 3-dimensional Euclidean coordinates before running the K-Means algorithm.
+This is problematic because data points at the longitudinal edges (180˚ and -180˚) are actually right next to each other.
+This means that the euclidean distance (or other distance algorithm we can use) will be incorrect.
+As such, we must convert these coordinates to 3-dimensional Euclidean coordinates to preserve the sperical nature of the data before running the K-Means algorithm.

 A simple way to accomplish this transformation is to first transform the latitude and longitude values to spherical coordinates, and then to Euclidean coordinates.
 Recall that a spherical coordinate in :math:`\mathbb R^3` has three coordinates :math:`(r,\theta,\varphi)`, where :math:`r` is the distance from the origin, :math:`\theta` is the radial angle in the :math:`xy`-plane from the :math:`x`-axis, and :math:`\varphi` is the angle from the :math:`z`-axis.